 Last year, traffic fatalities dropped to the lowest level since 1949, according to federal safety officials

 .
 While traffic fatalities are at all-time lows, there are certain things that can improve the safety of roadways like exercising caution around stopped vehicles.
 If you or a family member were injured by another person's failure to drive safely, you could be entitled to monetary compensation.
-Contact a skilled personal injury attorney in Joliet
+Contact a skilled personal injury attorney in Naperville

 today to discuss your possible case.